Even-Odd partition identities of G\"ollnitz-Gordon type: Abstract

 \section{Abstract}

-In this paper, we prove a theorem which adds a new member to the famous G\"{o}ellnitz-Gordon identities.
-We construct a "new system of recurrence formulas" in order to prove it.
+In this paper, we establish a new companion to the G\"ollnitz--Gordon identities.
+We give two independent proofs.
+The first is based on a new system of recurrence formulas, while the second uses generating series and the analytic form of the G\"ollnitz--Gordon identities.